 MAN 3301 - Human Resources Management 3 credit(s)

-RET 4505 - Chest Medicine 3 credit(s)
+RET 4034 - Problems in Patient Management 3 credit(s)

 Any HSA or HSC 3000 or 4000 level course

 Total Credit Hours: 120

 Graduation Requirements:

 Students must satisfactorily complete 120 credit hours.
 For residency purposes, a minimum of 30 credit hours required for graduation must be completed at Edison State College.
 All other specific degree requirements must also be met.
 Credit awarded for college-preparatory instruction may not be counted toward fulfilling the total number of credits required for residency purposes or graduation.